 Working Hours: Since the rapid growth of Japan's economy beginning in the late 1950s, the Japanese salaryman or male salaried employee typically work long days with little or no overtime pay.
-Conditions have improved in recent years, hitting a record low of 1,644 annual hours per worker in 2019 compared to the US average of 1,779 annual hours.
-Almost 9% of workers average 60 or more hours-perweek while overwork-induced deaths and suicides remain a serious issue.
+Conditions have improved in recent years, hitting a record low of 1,820 annual hours per worker in 2023 compared to the US average of 1,892 annual hours.
+Almost 11 % of male full-time employees average 60 or more hours-per-week while overwork-induced deaths and suicides remain a serious issue.
 Of note, the average worker has devoted himself to one employer for his entire career.